ivicj/tilesApp/README.md

 CSS Grid Responsive Layout implementation with expandable sections.

-Any given grid cell has a button that would open up another, larger area that is also part of the grid.
-But this new larger grid cell needs to be:
+Any given grid cell has a button that opens up another, larger area that is also part of the grid.
+But this new larger grid cell is displayed:
 - right below the cell that opened it, and
 - full width.

-All displayed data is fetched from local json file.
+All the displayed data is fetched from a local json file.